Back up and Restore Amazon RDS SQL Databases

-- Admin credentials for the Amazon RDS SQL instance
+- Master account credentials for the Amazon RDS SQL instance

 Note: If you upgraded from Service Pack 9 or Service Pack 10, then you can continue to use your existing client for backup and restore operations.
 You must create pseudo-clients for any additional Amazon RDS instances that you want to protect.